gmiller123456/vsop87-multilang/README.md

 of the graph, as the error of the pico version makes it difficult to see errors amongst the larger versions.
 The Python script and data to reproduce the graphs is in the Accuracy folder, by regenerating them you can use the Matplotlib interface to explore the graphs further.

+Since the error is computed from the geocenter, the Earth does not appear in the graphs below, nor does the Sun.
+Graphs are also not present for the Moon, but graphs are available for the Earth-Moon Barrycenter (EMB), the error for the Moon will be a linear function of the EMB error.

 The full VSOP87 accuracy is .1 arcseconds for Saturn, and better for all others.
-For more details on accuracy, consult [Planetary theories in rectangular and spherical variables - VSOP 87 solutions](http://articles.adsabs.harvard.edu/full/1988A%26A...202..309B).
+For more details on accuracy of the full theory consult
+[Planetary theories in rectangular and spherical variables - VSOP 87 solutions](http://articles.adsabs.harvard.edu/full/1988A%26A...202..309B).

 ### Mercury